moritzschaefer/localchat/README.md

 Status
 ======

-There is noting working right now.
+There is nothing working right now.
 Chat functionality is not tested.
 (I will build/copy a test client and some decent tests later).
 The location based features are not yet implemented

 Developer Notes
 ==============